Head ISS UW side

 prof. dr hab.
 Aleksandra Kania

 ul.
-Stawki 5/7, pokój 418
+Stawki 5/7,

-European Values Study and World Values Study are both international studies programs covering over 45 countries in EVS, and over 85 countries in WVS.
+World Values Study and European Values Study are both international studies programs covering over 45 countries in EVS, and over 85 countries in WVS.
 Both projects have well-established positions in sociology and political science as a place of conceptualization of many basic concepts in both areas, covering a wide range of problems regarding value systems, politics, work, religion, everyday life, upbringing, family, roles of women and men, attitude to “other” etc. Repeated at several years intervals, conducted on representative national samples, are an excellent source for studying the stability and variability of the systems of values, attitudes and aspirations of residents of different countries, regions and continents.